ad1tya-05/mermeto/README.md

 2.html work:

 This HTML code represents a product layout webpage with tab functionality for different product categories (Men, Women, Kids).

+3. TO RUN THIS PROJECT :
+   simply run it on vscode